sybrew/the-seo-framework/readme.txt

 			* Cyrillic texts JavaScript compatibility.
 TODO confirm.
 		/
 		* TODO Odd database call on front-end looking for image... while custom is set...?
-		* TODO When latest post is protect or private, no description could've been generated on the blog page (and other archives?).
 		* TODO - New bug: Homepage as blog's paginated canonical URL no longer points to the first page.
 		* TODO - New bug: Homepage SEO settings inpost-metabox title field is odd? and doesn't comply to the SEO Bar.
 		* TODO - New bug: Primary category selector with Genesis active (and scrollbar), must move the `[?]`.
 Also, the deselect "all" button doesn't affect the radio buttons.